flamedash2358/Kyrogiagen/docs/dev/writing/delayed.md

 **"mur_c": "m_c"**
 > m_c is the main cat from the parent event.
 They will be mur_c, or the murdered cat, in the triggered event.

+!!! tip
+    Any role used in the parent event can be used to carry a cat into the triggered event!
+For example, a new cat, `n_c:0`, from the parent event could be carried into the triggered event as `m_c` or any other possible role.

 **"r_c": {}**
 > In this line, we aren't carrying over any cat from the parent event.
 Instead, we're trying to find a new cat.
 We're okay with this being any cat currently existing, so we just set the `age` constraint to `any`.
 A cat will be chosen from the currently living cats, excluding any cats already involved in this event.